Right to silence: Canada

 I am arresting you for (charge).
 It is my duty to inform you that you have the right to retain and instruct counsel without delay.
 You may call any lawyer you want.
 There is a 24-hour telephone service available which provides a legal aid duty lawyer who can give you legal advice in private.
 This advice is given without charge and the lawyer can explain the legal aid plan to you.
 If you wish to contact a legal aid duty lawyer, I can provide you with a telephone number.
 Do you understand?
 Do you want to call a lawyer?
 You are not obliged to say anything, but anything you do say may be given in evidence in court.

 Section 14 of the Charter further provides that a translator must be made available so that the person can understand the proceedings against them.
 This right to a translator extends to the deaf.
 In Quebec, the Charter warning is read in Canadian French.
-In New Brunswick, and Ottawa the warning is read in either English or French, and the officer is required to ask the person's language of preference before issuing the warning.
+In New Brunswick and Ottawa, the warning is read in either English or French, and the officer is required to ask the person's language of preference before issuing the warning.
+In the rest of Canada, the Charter warning is read in Canadian English.

-While Section 10b of the Charter guarantees the right to be provided legal counsel, Canadian law only entitles criminal suspects under the age of 18 to have counsel actually be present throughout the entire interrogation.
-Once an adult suspect has asserted their right to counsel, the police are obliged to hold off in attempting to obtain evidence until the suspect has had a reasonable opportunity to contact legal counsel, however after that opportunity has been exhausted there is no guarantee of further access until the interrogation is over.
-Also, in Canada even if the suspect directly asserts his decision to remain silent, the police may continue to interrogate them.
-There is no automatic exclusion of evidence obtained after such an assertion, however it risks breaching the confessions rule if a court finds that it created reasonable doubt to whether the confession was obtained under "oppressive conditions", a determination which is made upon the totality of evidence.
+While Section 10(b) of the Charter guarantees the right to be provided legal counsel, Canadian law only entitles criminal suspects under the age of 18 to have counsel actually be present throughout the entire interrogation.
+Once an adult suspect has asserted their right to counsel, the police are obliged to hold off in attempting to obtain evidence until the suspect has had a reasonable opportunity to contact legal counsel.
+However, after that opportunity has been exhausted, there is no guarantee of further access until the interrogation is over.
+Additionally, even if the suspect directly asserts his decision to remain silent, the police may continue the interrogation.
+There is no automatic exclusion of evidence obtained after such an assertion, however it risks breaching the confessions rule if a court finds that it created reasonable doubt to whether the confession was obtained under "oppressive conditions," a determination which is made upon the totality of evidence.